-Resilience 2050 (Plan) is the new financially constrained long-range transportation plan for the Baltimore region.
+Resilience 2050 (Plan) is the financially constrained long-range transportation plan for the Baltimore region, and was approved by the Baltimore Regional Transportation Board (BRTB), the region's federally-designated metropolitan planning organization (MPO), on July 25, 2023.

-The new short-range Transportation Improvement Program (TIP) for FY 2024-2027 and the new Plan are planned for approval concurrent with the conformity determination by the Baltimore Regional Transportation Board (BRTB), the region's federally-designated metropolitan planning organization (MPO), in July 2023.
-This conformity determination shows conformity of the 2024-2027 TIP and Resilience 2050 long-range transportation plan.
+The new short-range Transportation Improvement Program (TIP) for FY 2025-2028 is planned for approval concurrent with the conformity determination.
+This conformity determination shows conformity of the 2025-2028 TIP and Resilience 2050 long-range transportation plan.